NoahFiner/Update.ID/README.md

 ## Pushing an update
 To use my revolutionary alternative to a server, aka GitHub, see https://github.com/NoahFiner/groove-remote.

 On a serious note, if you'd like to I would be more than happy to write some actual back-end code for serving up files.
-I categorized an architecture of just a few GET requests to be more on the trivial.
+I categorized an architecture of just a few GET requests to be unnecessary to write.

 ## Assumptions
 There were a few assumptions I had to make